If you would like to pay by check, please email emma@thesportscorp.org

 1997 Sierra High School Boys' Basketball Team

 Almost immediately after Sierra High School opened in 1984, the Stallions became a boys basketball powerhouse led by its first head coach, Mark Beranek, along with longtime assistant coaches, Brett Garretson, Wendell Baker, Don Lupton, and Laumont Gadlin.
 Sierra soon began making it to the state tournament, coming close to the mountaintop six times before breaking through in 1997 with the first state championship in the school’s history.
 Led by guard Kendall “K.K.”
-Boyd and other standouts including Jarrod Wimbley, Dedrick Meadows, Hardold Roby, Darrell Ivory, DeMeco Moore, and Phil Jackson, the Stallions finished by winning 18 straight games en route to the Class 4A title, overcoming other strong area contenders such as Lewis-Palmer and Air Academy to win their league, district and regional championships.
+Boyd and other standouts including Jarrod Wimbley, Dedrick Meadows, Harold Roby, Darrell Ivory, DeMeco Moore, and Phil Jackson, the Stallions finished by winning 18 straight games en route to the Class 4A title, overcoming other strong area contenders such as Lewis-Palmer and Air Academy to win their league, district and regional championships.
 With Boyd as the playmaker, regarded as perhaps the finest passer in Colorado Springs history, Sierra also was regarded by many as the most talented and athletic basketball team ever to come from the Pikes Peak region.
 Their dominance continued through the championship game, a convincing 57-43 win over Evergreen, with Boyd earning the 4A Tournament Most Valuable Player Award.
 The success of the team also could be attributed to its impeccable match-up zone pressure defense instilled by Beranek and his staff.